Antvirf/spectrefenix/README.md

-# Spectre Fenix / Spectre "Runmaster:
+# Spectre "Runmaster"
-## Spectre-Speedmaster style watchface for Fenix 6 Sapphire
+## 007 Spectre Omega Speedmaster style watchface
-(Additionally called runmaster, since should work on other watches as well)

 * With date and battery indicator that move with the hands - always being on the opposite side for readability.
 * So far tested physically with:
   * Fenix 6 Pro / Sapphire

+Pending Garmin review on connect IQ store, should be available shortly.

 ## Direct install
-For the directly usable watchface, download the *SpectreFenix-main.prg* (Fenix 6 / older version) or *SpectreRunmaster.prg* (Venu 2 / 'general' version) and copy it to your watch/GARMIN/APPS/ directory.
+For the directly usable watchface, download the *.prg* file (Fenix 6 / older version) or *SpectreRunmaster.prg* (Venu 2 specific) and copy it to your watch/GARMIN/APPS/ directory.

 # Source code